Monitoring of the Woman and Fetus During Pregnancy

 - Initiating ART in ARV-experienced pregnant women (AIII); or

-- Modifying ART regimens for women entering pregnancy while receiving ARV drugs or women who have suboptimal virologic response to ARV drugs started during pregnancy (AII).
+- Modifying ART regimens for women who become pregnant while receiving ARV drugs or women who have suboptimal virologic response to ARV drugs that were started during pregnancy (AII).

 - ART should be initiated in pregnant women prior to receiving results of ARV-resistance tests.
 ART should be modified, if necessary, based on the results of the resistance assay (BIII).

-- Monitoring for complications of ARV drugs during pregnancy should be based on what is known about the adverse effects of the drugs a woman is receiving (AIII).
+- Laboratory testing for monitoring of complications of ARV drugs during pregnancy should be based on what is known about the adverse effects of the drugs a woman is receiving (AIII).

 - Amniocentesis, if clinically indicated, should be performed on women with HIV only after initiation of an effective ART regimen and, ideally, when HIV RNA levels are undetectable (BIII).
-In women with detectable HIV RNA levels in whom amniocentesis is deemed necessary, consultation with an expert in the management of HIV in pregnancy should be considered (BIII).
+If a woman with detectable HIV RNA levels requires amniocentesis, consultation with an expert in the management of HIV in pregnancy should be considered (BIII).